joeqpn/react-dapp/README.md

 Now you should be able to refresh you app and it should connect to the Rinkeby Testnet.
 A good indication that you are now pointing to Rinkeby is that the saved value should revert to the default 'cookies'.

+Extra Credit:
+See if you can bring up the app in your mobile MetaMask browser.
+You will need to make sure you are connected to the Rinkeby Network and that you have selected an address that has Rinkeby ETH.